Organizer: Pablo Munguia

-The first workshop focuses on the components of an engagement strategy such as the data sets needed, the visualization tools and the analytical solutions, and how to combine these to ensure they can cater to different disciplines.
-There are three main sections here, first introducing data to academics.
+The first workshop focused on the components of an engagement strategy such as the data sets needed, the visualization tools and the analytical solutions, and how to combine these to ensure they can cater to different disciplines.
+There were three main sections, first introducing data to academics.
 Second, how to use the tools and datasets available.
-Particular attention is designing tools that can be used by people with interest in a quick and shallow understanding of what is happening in a course, and those with a deep dive that will be seeking raw data or coding scripts.
+Particular attention was paid to designing tools that can be used by people with interest in a quick and shallow understanding of what is happening in a course, and those with a deep dive that will be seeking raw data or coding scripts.
 Third, how to generate self-reflection, sharing information and insights amongst colleagues.
-Different tools that have been currently developed will be shared amongst workshop participants including their instruction manuals, allowing for ways to improve the visuals needed in the teaching practice.
+Different tools that have been currently developed were shared amongst workshop participants including their instruction manuals, allowing for ways to improve the visuals needed in the teaching practice.

-Given these objectives, the workshop will be ran through small teams that will quickly triage strategies to engage within the activities for academics but also how to increase the span amongst academics.
+Given these objectives, the workshop was run through small teams that quickly triaged strategies to engage within the activities for academics but also how to increase the span amongst academics.

 Workshop B - Afternoon session

-The second workshop focuses on developing tactics for increasing engagement with learning analytics solutions across a university or large unit (e.g., faculty or college).
-These tactics involve marketing solutions, top-down, and bottom-up approaches.
-Particular attention will be given to policy within the university and ways to reduce anxiety in academics when sharing their insights and ways to improve their practice.
-Session two will be relying on small team development of ideas and then testing these amongst the broader group.
+The second workshop focused on developing tactics for increasing engagement with learning analytics solutions across a university or large unit (e.g., faculty or college).
+These tactics involved marketing solutions, top-down, and bottom-up approaches.
+Particular attention was given to policy within the university and ways to reduce anxiety in academics when sharing their insights and ways to improve their practice.
+Session two relied on small team development of ideas and then tested these amongst the broader group.